garann/wcteditor/README.md

 string:
 Location of this plugin (i.e., location of WCTeditor.js) relative to the file it's being implemented in.

+### theme ###
+string:
+A directory name.
+The plugin will look for a stylesheet at [pathToPlugin]/themes/[theme]/WCTeditor.css

+### placeholderText ###
+string:
+Helpful text that will display within the editor while it is empty, if defaultText is not set and the textarea is empty.

 ## Functions ##

 You may want to override some of these to change the default functionality.